xiaodaw/shell-humanities/_episodes/05-loop.md

 **Loops** are key to productivity improvements through automation as they allow us to execute commands repetitively.
 Similar to wildcards and tab completion, using loops also reduces the amount of typing (and typing mistakes).

-Suppose we have several hundred genome data files named `basilisk.dat`, `unicorn.dat`, and so on.
-In this example,
-we'll use the `creatures` directory which only has two example files, but the principles can be applied to many many more files at once.
+Let's do something on all the images.

-We would like to modify these files, but also save a version of the original files, naming the copies `original-basilisk.dat` and `original-unicorn.dat`.
+We would like to modify these files, but also save a version of the original files, naming the copies `original-1411.jpg` and so on.
 We can't use:

 ~~~
-$ cp *.dat original-*.dat
+$ cp *.jpg original-*.jpg
 ~~~
 {: .bash}

 because that would expand to:

 ~~~
-$ cp basilisk.dat unicorn.dat original-*.dat
+$ cp 1141.dat 1142.dat original-*.jpg
 ~~~
 {: .bash}

 This wouldn't back up our files, instead we get an error:

 ~~~
-cp: target `original-*.dat' is not a directory
+cp: target `original-*.jpg' is not a directory
 ~~~
 {: .error}

 This problem arises when `cp` receives more than two inputs.
 When this happens, it expects the last input to be a directory where it can copy all the files it was passed.
-Since there is no directory named `original-*.dat` in the `creatures` directory we get an error.
+Since there is no directory named `original-*.jpg` in the `pictures` directory we get an error.

 Instead, we can use a **loop**